wknechtel/magento-opensource-dev/README.md

   ```
   127.0.0.1 magento2u.loc
   ```
 8. Once everything is finished up, You'll be able to visit http://magento2u.loc:8088.
 Your administrative portal is at http://magento2u.loc:8088/admin.
-Unless you changed thim in the Dockerfile, your username is "admin" and your password is "mageU123".
+Unless you changed them in the Dockerfile, your username is "admin" and your password is "mageU123".
 9. Open up VS Code.
 You have some extensions to install:
     * [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker)
     * [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack)